StackVista/stackstate-docs/use/template.md

 ## Actions

 Instructions for completing all the relevant actions a user can do with the thing/concept.
 The example below is taken from the Views page.
-For each action, open with an intro line of why/when you would do this.
+For each, open with an intro line of why/when you would do this.
 These descriptions should remain simple and link out to more complex content if required.

 ### Create a view